hackbots-3414/2018-Power-Up/README.md

 # 2018-Power-Up
 2018 Power Up FRC robot code. (post-MARC competition)4

+##Commit Messages:
-Commit Messages: these messages detail the main changes that were made to the existing code pulled from the 2018-Power-Up master branch (last commit April 18, 2018).
+These messages detail the main changes that were made to the existing code pulled from the 2018-Power-Up master branch (last commit April 18, 2018).
 Pretty much all of this was made possible by the groundwork laid by other coders (mainly Kayleigh and Hannah this year) and the help from our mentors.
 Of course, the first thing you should keep in mind when reading this is that even with these changes and fixes, the code is far from perfect; there are things left to do and lessons that were learned from the competition.
 Read through this list and then the code to get a complete sense of what was changed or added, and what still needs to be done.

-THINGS LEFT TO DO:
+##THINGS LEFT TO DO:
 -Vision: it would make getting multiple cubes onto the switch/scale possible, as well as attaining the far side switch/scale (all in auton)

 -Auton capabilities used in AutonGoForward need to be moved to their respective classes